asetalias/blog/content/post/GSOC_AMA_report.md

-description = "A short report on ALiAS's successful Google Summer of Code program, and a brief story of how the idea came to life" disableComments = false author = "Multiple Authors: Sahil, Kaushlendra, Ayush, Vipul"
+description = "A short report on ALiAS's successful Google Summer of Code program, and a brief story of how the idea came to life" disableComments = false author = "Multiple Authors: Sahil, Kaushlendra, Ayush, Vipul" categories = ["New Horizons"] tags = ['GSoC', 'Community', 'Google', 'AMA', 'FOSS', 'Amity', 'University']
 +++

 # ALiAS does it again: Report on our GSoC AMA program

-[ALiAS](https://asetalias.in) is the largest open-source community at Amity University and as one of the founding member of our small 500+ active member community nothing makes me more happier than writing about it and looking back on our accomplishments, failures and new initiatives.
+[ALiAS](https://asetalias.in) is the largest open-source community at Amity University and as one of the founding member of our small 500+ active member community nothing makes me happier than writing about it and looking back on our accomplishments, failures and new initiatives.

 ALiAS started out back in 2010, has now come a long way.
-After kickstarting it back in 2016, we have climbed several rungs in the ladder of success and with the support of our members we will continue to do.
-The GSoC Ask Me Anything program is a proof of the same.
-Here's a result, before we dive deeper.
+After kickstarting it back in 2016, we have climbed several rungs in the ladder of success and with the support of our members, we will continue to do.
+The GSoC Ask Me Anything program is proof of the same.
+Here's the results first, before we dive deeper into our brand new initiative.

 <blockquote class="twitter-tweet" data-lang="en" align=center><p lang="en" dir="ltr">Some stats of <a href="https://twitter.com/AsetALiAS?ref_src=twsrc%5Etfw">@AsetALiAS</a> <br><br>2016: 1 GSoCer <br>2017: 1 GSoCer<br>2018: 1 GSoCer<br><br>This year, worked to break the chain. <br>Spearheaded &quot;ALiAS GSoC AMA&quot; with the volunteer team. <br>15 days, 15 mentor interactions, tons of questions, feedback, mentorship later.<br><br>2019: 9 GSoCers. <br>Progress 📈</p>&mdash; Vipul Gupta 🐣🐍 (@vipulgupta2048) <a href="https://twitter.com/vipulgupta2048/status/1125479358355783680?ref_src=twsrc%5Etfw">May 6, 2019</a>
 </blockquote>